JuliaLang/julia/doc/stdlib/base.rst

 .. function:: nprocs()

-   Get the number of available processors.
+   Get the number of available processes.

 .. function:: nworkers()

-   Get the number of available worker processors.
+   Get the number of available worker processes.
 This is one less than nprocs().
 Equal to nprocs() if nprocs() == 1.

 .. function:: procs()